FTLam11/FTLam11.github.io/_posts/2019-10-21-dumpster_diving_through_assets_of_a_rails_project.md

 > May we actually understand our dependencies.

-> May we have the basic mental capability to use these dependencies
-> in exemplary manners.
+> May we use these dependencies in exemplary manners.

 Worst legacy project update experience ever.
 Kum-bay-fuckin-ya.
 LUL